11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 Far too many employers want to start new workers at minimum wage, which many job seekers consider an awful joke.

-“It’s basically just a scam if you are being paid $7 an hour in 2023,” stated another.
+“It’s basically just a scam if you are being paid $7 an hour,” stated another.
 “You are being scammed out of your time, energy, and soul.”

 Companies Don’t Pay a Living Wage